Limited places available

 Bulk Team discount – register at team of more than 15 to receive a 5% discount on your entry

 The ride’s huge popularity is due to the combination of a great route that is traffic free and the fact that it takes in Scotland’s two largest cities via stunning countryside.
 It’s the perfect challenge for both regular riders and those who haven’t cycled in a while – a few weeks training is enough to get in shape.

-There are rest stops around every ten miles or so serving free refreshments, taking in the beautiful Scottish countryside, topped off with entertainment and stalls at The Royal Highland Centre in Edinburgh, making for the perfect active day out for groups of friends, family or work mates.
+There are 3 rest stops dotted along the route serving free refreshments, taking in the beautiful Scottish countryside, topped off with entertainment and stalls at The Royal Highland Centre in Edinburgh, making for the perfect active day out for groups of friends, family or work mates.
 Transport can also be booked to get you and your bike to the start at Glasgow Green, or home from the finish line in Edinburgh.